InfiniTimeOrg/InfiniTime/doc/openOCD.md

 # OpenOCD and STLink
 OpenOCD (**Open O**n **C**hip **D**ebugger) is an open source tool that interfaces with many SWD/JTAG debugger to provide debugging and *in-system* programming for embedded target devices.

-It supports the **NRF52** (the CPU of the PineTime) and the **STLinkV2**, a cheap SWD debugger.
+OpenOCD supports the **NRF52** (the CPU of the PineTime) and the **STLinkV2**, a cheap SWD debugger.

-It works on X86 computers, as well as ARM/ARM64 computers and SBC (like the RaspberryPi and Pine64 Pinebook Pro) !
+OpenOCD works on X86 computers, ARM/ARM64 computers, and SBCs (like the RaspberryPi and Pine64 Pinebook Pro)!

 ## Installation
-We will build OpenOCD from sources, as packages from Linux distributions are most of the time outdated and do not support the NRF52 correctly.
+We will build OpenOCD from sources, as packages from Linux distributions are often outdated and do not support the NRF52 correctly.

  - Fetch the sources from GIT, and build and install it: